Revised: 4 Oct 2016 and several times in 2017, 2018, 2019 and 2022.

 - Isabella Allan Brownlees (1874-1958), known to family and friends as “Bella”.
 She was born at the family home at 20 George Street in Newcastle.
 By the time of the 1881 census, at age six, she was living with her parents and siblings in Gateshead, County Durham, at the time of the 1881 census.
 Sometime before the 1891 census, between the ages of six and sixteen, she moved from her parents’ home in Gateshead to live with her maternal grandparents Peter Allan and Sarah Short Allan in Wark-on-Tweed, Northumberland.
 So far I have not been able to verify the date of her move but hope that I may find some school records, which might establish the time more precisely.

 There were good rail connections between Gateshead and Wark but how often did she or her other family members make the fifty-eight mile journey?
 My impression, from her photo album and her postcard collection, is that she maintained much closer connections with her Allan, Melrose and Short cousins, aunts and uncles in the Wark, Cornhill and Coldstream towns on the English/Scottish border than with her family in Gateshead.

 She was living with her grandparents at the time of the 1901 census.
 Boarding with an Allan family in the neighbourhood at this time was twenty-two-year-old Donald Cameron who had been born in Berwick-upon-Tweed, only a few miles away.
 His occupation is listed as “Apprentice Farmer”.

 Isabella was still living with her grandfather Peter Allan (1823-1905) at the time of his death in March 1905.
 That same month Donald Cameron set sail for Canada, never to return to England.

 After Peter Allan’s death, his daughter Sarah Allan (1858-1941) and her widowed brother Thomas Allan (1846-1921) continued to live at Branxton Buildings but Isabella moved to Tweedbank House at Kelso, just a few miles away, to work as a maid or housekeeper for one of the Laing family.

 In June 1908, age 33, Isabella emigrated to Woodnorth, Manitoba, Canada to marry Donald Cameron (1878-1941).
-Information about their life in Canada and more photographs of their family are in the pages of this website titled:
+Information about their life in Canada and more photographs of their family are in two other sections of this website titled: